artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

-   We recognize that you may wish to use a different access system than AtoM, which is why we have developed workflows with CONTENTdm, Islandora, DSpace, Archivist's Toolkit and ArchivesSpace, for example.
+   We recognize that you may wish to use a different access system than AtoM, which is why we have developed workflows with CONTENTdm, Islandora, DSpace, ArchivesSpace, for example.
 Other integrations are possible; see the next question below.

 #. **Can I describe content in Archivematica?**